NUISANCE WILDLIFE & ANIMAL CONTROL

 Noises in ceilings and walls, visible mice and guano droppings.

-Any prevention or exclusion tips for local residents in your area?
+Any prevention or exclusion tips for North Carolina residents?

 Don't have bird feeders, keep pet food stored in a closed container, ensure crawl space doors and foundation vents are secure, and inspect your attics and crawl spaces periodically.